-Sally J. Pla has a strange last name.
+I have a strange last name.
 It’s Catalan, from between France and Spain.
 If you go to the Pyrenees, or to Barcelona, you might hear it, or meet someone with that name.
 “Pla” is pronounced like “Blah,” but with a ‘P.’ It totally seems like it should have more letters in it.
 But, nope, it doesn’t.
 Just: PLA.

-She’s represented by Taylor Martindale Kean at Full Circle Literary Agency.
+Sally J. Pla lives in Southern California.
+She is represented by Taylor Martindale Kean at Full Circle Literary Agency.

 Click here for Press Kit